davidiscarvalho/training/readme.md

 **Description**

 In this repo I will train my coding skills by testing and follow some tutorials

+In this readme file I will keep some notes

 **Setup**

 #clone git repo
 git clone https://github.com/ABCDEF/ghijkl.git
 cd ./ghijkl